FNA is a Safe, Minimally Invasive Method for Retrieving Tissue Samples

 - Once the needle is inserted into the affected area, a small amount of tissue is removed.
 Fine needle biopsy is less invasive than surgical biopsies.

-- In some cases, ultrasound guided biopsy might be necessary.
+- In some cases, an ultrasound-guided biopsy might be necessary.
 When the affected area is located, ultrasound images are used to guide the needle to the correct location.
 There are no additional concerns about discomfort or side effects when ultrasound is used.

 - Multiple samples may be collected, each taking approximately 10 to 30 seconds to retrieve preliminary results.
 Additional samples are removed to reduce the chances an additional procedure will be needed.
 Once removed, it is examined under the microscope.
 The entire procedure lasts approximately 20 minutes.